 DST ends in the fall when 02:00 becomes 01:00.

 Patients undergoing time-sensitive or time-limited therapies (e.g., continuous infusion of fluids or medications for a specified interval) are at risk for receiving a longer intervention exposure than expected.
 Of greater concern, there is a theoretical risk that treatments or tests occurring in the "doubled" hour could be lost, replicated or otherwise mis-counted.
 Any variances in how connected devices handle the "fall back" can introduce further opportunity for error.

-Accordingly, the end of DST in the fall (usually first Sunday in November) may be handled with a scheduled downtime, with downtime procedures for prescribers applicable (see downtime notice for details, posted 2 days before).
+Accordingly, the end of DST in the fall (usually first Sunday in November) may be handled with scheduled downtimes for specific applications, with downtime procedures for prescribers applicable (see downtime notice for details, posted 2 days before).
 A 1-pager summarizes other key considerations around DST for prescribers, and a guide provides further details.